Kingsford-Group/mince/README.md

         mince -e -l IU -1 IN1.fastq -2 IN2.fastq -o OUTBASENAME

-MINCE will create several output files.
+Mince will create several output files.

 To decompress: